Levi Wallace: Pittsburgh Steelers

 On March 17, 2022, the Steelers signed Wallace to a two-year, $8 million contract that includes a signing bonus of $2.96 million.
 In the 2022 season, he appeared in 15 games and started nine.
 He finished with 48 total tackles, a career-high four interceptions, and 13 passes defended.

 Denver Broncos

 On April 22, 2024, the Denver Broncos signed Wallace to a one-year contract.
 While filling in for an injured Riley Moss in Week 13 against the Cleveland Browns, Wallace struggled against former Broncos receiver Jerry Jeudy who recorded nine catches for 235 yards and a touchdown, the majority of which occurred with Wallace in coverage.
 This led to Wallace being benched in favor of rookie Kris Abrams-Draine in the 4th quarter.

 On December 24, Wallace was waived by the Broncos.

 Jacksonville Jaguars

 On August 2, 2025, the Jacksonville Jaguars signed Wallace.
 He was placed on injured reserve on August 9, and released on August 13.

+On July 17, 2026, Wallace retired from professional football.